bioinformaticsdotca/HT-Biology_2017/HtSeq/module2_lab.md

   * region is flanked by reads with poor mapping quality (white instead of grey)
   * presence of reads with pairs on other chromosomes (coloured reads at the bottom when scrolling down)

+Optional

+You can run IGV using a batch script (Tools > Run Batch Script) to automatically load your data, go to a paricular location, set some display option and take a snapshot.
+This can be useful when you want to inspect quickly many variant calls.

+You can download the example batch script [here] and the attribut file [here]

+After downloading those two files, please update the paths for the bam file and the output directory (indicated as **** in the file) in the batch script to set your "local path", with a text editor.

+Go to Tools > Run Batch Script to run the batch script.
+The igv screenshots are in the output directory you set!
+Have a look!

 **You're done!** We hope that you enjoyed the lab and that you continue to enjoy IGV.